Rouselos/responsive-content/README.md

 * **widths**: An array of screen width break-points.
 First element should be 0.

 * **afterLoad**: A callback function to run secondary logic after each load.
-This function is called ONCE per logical "page", even if an initial page entails an ajax reload (i.e. for "wider" content) or if any page is resized (i.e. when resizeLoad: true)
+This function is called once per logical "page", i.e. for each of these scenarios: (1) an initial page requires no ajax reload because the screen width is small thus the default content is sufficient; (2) an initial entails makes an ajax reload for "wider" content; (3) a subsequent click loads in new content; (4) a page is resized (and `resizeLoad:true`)

 * **forceLoad**: Force an initial fragment load.
 Normally this only happens if getMinWidth > widths[0], but you may need to force a reload of you do not provide default content.

 * **resizeLoad**: Reload the fragment when window is resized beyond a width breakpoint.
-If false, the screen-width is reported.
-If true, the window-width is reported.
+If false, the screen-width is used as the metric.
+If true, the window-width is used as the metric.

 * **linkSelector**: The jQuery selector for which anchors to pjaxify.
 Must only select html A tags.